Diligent-Software-LLC/data_structure_error/README.md

 # DataStructureError
-Defines a DataStructureError exception class interface.
+Defines a `DataStructureError` exception class interface.
 An Abstract Factory.
-Subclasses ArgumentTypeError.
+Subclasses `ArgumentTypeError`.
 There are six instance method signatures.
-Three signatures are public, and three are private.
+Three signatures are `public`, and three are `private`.

 ## Installation